Nuntis-Spayz/sev-dot-cmds/cal/README.md

 # .cal

-### .cal v0.0.2 (07-Dec-2025)
+### .cal v0.0.3 (19-Dec-2025)

 .cal           -- print the current months calendar

+.cal yyyy mm   -- print the month calendar for year and month

 .cal -v
 .cal --version -- print the version of the app

 ### Next Steps for the .cal-endar Development
-- Add year and month parameters to display a different calendar
 - Add option to display 2/3 months across the display

 ## Requirements